dwyl/image-classifier/README.md

 we embed the vector space of embeddings with the same distance.
 You can read more about [cosine_similarity here](https://en.wikipedia.org/wiki/Cosine_similarity).

-This model is loaded and served by an `Nx.Serving` started in the Application modeule like all other models.
+This model is loaded and served by an `Nx.Serving` started in the Application module like all other models.

 #### 3.1 The `HNSWLib` Index (GenServer)